adarshraj/shutdowner/Readme.txt

 -----------------------------------------------------------------------------------------------------
 Shutdowner 0.20
-copyright © 2007 by Lahar
+copyright © 2007 by Adarsh Raj
 All Rights Reserved
 -----------------------------------------------------------------------------------------------------

 Shutdowner Info
 --------------------
-Shutdowner is a small app created in MASM to do windows power operations such as Shutdown, Restart, Logoff, Hibernate and many others.
-It also includes timer which will help you set and do actions at whatever time you need.
-This is a freeware and you can use this for your personal uses and DONT use this for commercial purposes.
-I tried my best to avoid error/ bugs in this app.
-If u find one inform at address specified below.
+Shutdowner is a small appliation created in MASM(Win32 ASM) to do windows power operations such as Shutdown, Restart, Logoff, Hibernate and many others.
+It also includes timer which will help you set and do actions at specified time.
+This is a freeware and you can use this applications for any of your personal uses but commercial use is strictly prohibited.
+I tried my best to avoid error/ bugs in this application.
+If you find one inform me at the address specified at the bottom.

 Application 	: Shutdowner
 Version		: 0.20